 Just start cooking!

-It has saved me so much time in the kitchen, meal planning, and creating grocery lists and so much money on pale-ish take out or groceries gone to waste.
+It has saved me so much time in the kitchen, meal planning, and creating grocery lists and so much money on paleo-ish take out or groceries gone to waste.
 Read my review of her meal plans in this post.

 Sylvie McCracken is a celebrity personal assistant and mom of 3 by day, paleo enthusiast and blogger by night.
 She and SAHD hubby, Eric, each lost over 60 lbs with paleo and continue to improve their family’s health with food and lifestyle tweaks.
 Sign up for her newsletter at www.hollywoodhomestead.com and follow her on Facebook, Twitter, Pinterest, and Instagram.